bigchaindb/bigchaindb/docs/server/source/drivers-clients/index.rst

 We also provide the Transaction CLI to be able to script the building of transactions.
-You may be able to wrap this tool inside the language of your choice, and then use the server api directly to post transactions.
+You may be able to wrap this tool inside the language of your choice, and then use the HTTP API directly to post transactions.

 .. toctree::